deepinv/deepinv/docs/source/user_guide/training/datasets.rst

      - A dataset from Flickr containing high-resolution images for tasks like super-resolution and image restoration.

    * - :class:`deepinv.datasets.LsdirHR`
-     - 300 high-resolution landscape images
+     - 84499 (train) + 1000 (val) images
-     - RGB, up to 2000x2000 pixels (variable)
+     - RGB, up to 2160x2160 pixels (variable)
-     - A dataset with high-resolution landscape images, often used for benchmarking super-resolution methods.
+     - A dataset with high-resolution images, often used for training large reconstruction models.

    * - :class:`deepinv.datasets.FMD`
-     - ??
+     - 12000 images
-     - ?? pixels
+     - 512x512 pixels
-     - The Fluorescence Microscopy Dataset (FMD) is a dataset of fluorescence microscopy images for evaluating image restoration and super-resolution methods.
+     - The Fluorescence Microscopy Dataset (FMD) is a dataset of real fluorescence microscopy images.